 4.5.1 On the 10th March 1884, railway services started at Oxted and Limpsfield railway station.
 As can be seen in the 1895 OS map the impact on Limpsfield was initially limited owing to the distance from the village to the station.
-However, by 1910 significant development had occurred on Detillens and Bluehouse Lanes which caused Limpsfield Village to be affected by urban sprawl from Oxted and harming its appearance as a distinct settlement from Oxted.
-While many of the houses built on these roads were of a high quality, their scale, plot size and relationship with one another meant they were not reflective of the qualities which make Limpsfield Village of special interest.
+However, by 1910 significant development had occurred on Detillens and Bluehouse Lanes which caused Limpsfield Village to be affected by urban sprawl.
+This harmed its character as a distinct settlement from Oxted.
+While many of the houses built on these roads are of a high quality, their scale, plot size and relationship with one another mean they are not reflective of the qualities which make Limpsfield Village of special interest.